binhex/documentation/docker/faq/vpn.md

 **Q4.** I'm struggling to configure LAN_NETWORK correctly, can you give some examples?

-**A4.** Sure!, here is a list of examples and how to identify the correct CIDR notation (digit(s) after the /)
+**A4.** Sure!, a common misconception when defining this is to set the IP address to the value of your router or host (server), this is NOT correct.
+What you need to do is set the value to encapsulate all host IP addresses for your home network, NOT for a particular host on the network.
+Below is an examples of how to identify the correct IP address and CIDR notation (digit(s) after the /)

-If you type "ipconfig /all" on windows host on your LAN you will get something similar to this:-
+If you type "ipconfig /all" on Windows host on your LAN you will get something similar to this:-

 ```
 Ethernet adapter Ethernet: